D6 Criteria & methodological standards

 Technical work is ongoing to establish a comprehensive and operational MSFD Methodological Standards framework for D6 (e.g., under WG GES).

-Additionally, the DEVOTES FP7 project has recently developed a software tool to help selecting indicators for the MSFD: the Devotool.
-Among the list of scientific indicators compiled, several are potentially useful to assess environmental status under D6.
-This resource can be used as an additional source of information to help establishing methodological.
+Additionally, the DEVOTES FP7 project developed a software tool to help selecting indicators for the MSFD: the Devotool.
+This resource can be used as an additional source of information to help establishing methodological standards.

 Human activities induce different kinds of pressures that can affect the sea-floor.
 The main pressures that directly impact the state of the sea bottom are: